ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Related Work

 Recent HCI researchers have utilized LLMs and data-driven methods to generate personas and applied them in various scenarios.
 For example, to support video creators' sensemaking and ideation based on audiences' comments, \citet{proxona} developed an LLM-powered system that transforms audience comments into multi-dimensional (\eg expertise level, motivation) personas, enabling creators to receive simulated feedback and refine work. \wu{To provide feedback during the research ideation process, \citet{liu2025personaflow} proposed PersonaFlow that generates diverse LLM-simulated expert personas based on research questions and papers.} Conversational agents with personas were also developed to facilitate critical thinking on social media content \cite{zhang2024see, tanprasert2024debate}.
 For example, \citet{zhang2024see} prompted LLMs to generate five agents with different personas and perspectives on a controversial topic, which helped users engage with unexpected viewpoints via human-like dialogues.

 Inspired by these studies, we leveraged LLMs and community data to generate member personas for eliciting user needs and providing human-like responses from different members' perspectives.
 We proposed an LLM-powered pipeline that dynamically generates personas based on users' initial search keywords and relevant community data.
-Our work contributes to the HCI literature on personas with a new and promising application domain -- conversational search in online communities.
+Our work contributes to the HCI literature on personas with a new and promising application domain -- conversational search in online communities. \minor{ While conversational search empowers users to engage in iterative, natural language exchanges to navigate community data, articulating concrete needs through prompts remains a challenge for users with vague intentions or limited domain knowledge \cite{tankelevitch2024metacognitive, wang2024task}.
+Consequently, although the synthesized nature of conversational search is highly effective at consolidating vast volumes of user-generated content into coherent responses \cite{radlinski2017theoretical}, such synthesized summaries can inadvertently flatten the distinct standpoints and individual experiences essential for complex decision-making \cite{yang2026fit}.
+Through a within-subjects user study, we explore how simulated personas can assist users in concretizing their latent needs and provide multi-perspective insights. }